MLP-SLAM: Multilayer Perceptron-Based Simultaneous Localization and Mapping: Proposed Method

 \subsection{Multilayer Perceptron Module}

 This section details the construction and deployment of a MLP model to effectively differentiate between dynamic and static feature points.

-Before deploying the MLP model to classify dynamic and static feature points, a sufficient dataset is needed for training.
-Therefore, a dataset containing dynamic and static feature points is created.
+Before deploying the MLP model for classifying feature points, a sufficient training dataset of dynamic and static points is collected.
 Details of the dataset collection process are provided in Section \ref{subsec:data_col}.
 Once an adequate dataset is available, the structure of the MLP model needs to be designed.
 The MLP model consists of three parts: the input layer, the hidden layer, and the output layer.
 The input layer's number of nodes corresponds to the dimension of the input feature, which is three in this case: the image intensity error $e_I$, the epipolar error $e_D$, and the re-projection error $e_{Re}$.
-Previous work has often overlooked some of these features, leading to incomplete information.
-After setting up the input layer, our attention shifts to the hidden layer, which is crucial for the MLP model's classification performance.
-In this study, a two-layer hidden layer with ten nodes each is constructed.
-The final step is to create the output layer.
-In our case, an output layer with two nodes that denotes the dynamic and static classes is utilized.
+Previous work like\cite{CFP-SLAM} and \cite{PointSLOT} has often overlooked some of these features, leading to incomplete information.

-With a constructed MLP model and sufficient data, training is essential for successful classification of dynamic and static feature points.
-The first step involves applying zero mean normalization to the datasets.
-Although min-max normalization is attempted to scale data between $[0, 1]$, zero mean normalization proved more effective based on our experiments.
-Following normalization, the dataset is divided into training and testing sets in an 8:2 ratio, with ten percent of the training data allocated for validation during the training process.
-Validation is crucial for assessing the model's learning status, identifying over-fitting, under-fitting, or optimal learning.
-Subsequently, a loss function is designed, with the choice being the \textit{Binary Cross-Entropy (BCE) loss}, which is a classic loss function for classification problems.
+Training is crucial for classifying dynamic and static feature points.
+The process begins with zero-mean normalization of the datasets, followed by dividing the dataset into training, testing, and validation sets.
 Before training, hyperparameters and optimizer settings are configured as detailed in Section \ref{subsec:exp_set}.
-The optimal MLP model training process is presented in Figure \ref{figurelabel3}, showing a consistent decrease in both training loss and validation losses indicated successful learning.
+After lots of experiments, the optimal MLP model training process is presented in Figure \ref{figurelabel3}, showing a consistent decrease in both training loss and validation losses indicated successful learning.
 The Accuracy metric, which calculates the ratio between the number of correct classification cases and the number of total cases, is shown to be increasing.